dtaht/blog-cerowrt/content/post/first_post.md

 an editor that could, like, spell check?

-And I am not in need of a blog, per se for taht.net, just all the pointers it used to have to useful stuff, my music, my family, etc.
+And I am not in need of a blog, per se for taht.net, just all the pointers it used to have to useful stuff, my music, my family, etc. That's all on something like 4 backup drives spread around the planet, so it will be a while.